Senators consider ex-oil and gas lobbyist to head Interior

 Bernhardt told senators he was “working to reduce regulatory burdens without sacrificing environmental outcomes.”

-Trump’s emphasis on opening public lands for more oil and gas development is expected to be a focus of the session.
+Trump’s emphasis on opening public lands for more oil and gas development also is expected to be a focus.